polychromatic/polychromatic-docs/pages/openrazer.md

 ### Some buttons on my mouse don't seem to be working!

-Some keys like the DPI button is known to not to emit a keypress. <sup>[[1]](https://github.com/openrazer/openrazer/issues/201)</sup>
+Some keys like the DPI button are known to not to emit a keypress. <sup>[[1]](https://github.com/openrazer/openrazer/issues/201)</sup>

-In rare cases, side buttons may not work unless mapped in Razer Synapse first. <sup>[[2]](https://github.com/openrazer/openrazer/issues/2664)</sup>.
+In rare cases, side buttons on newer mice may not work unless mapped in Razer Synapse first. <sup>[[2]](https://github.com/openrazer/openrazer/issues/2664)</sup>.
 Try configuring the buttons using a Windows machine with Razer Synapse, to explicitly map <kbd>Mouse Button 4</kbd> to <kbd>Mouse Button 4</kbd> (repeat as necessary) and see if it works under Linux / OpenRazer afterwards.

 For mapping keys under Linux, use a dedicated remapping tool like [input-remapper](https://github.com/sezanzeb/input-remapper).
 Polychromatic is designed for lighting and doesn't support key remapping.